The vast career of electronic innovator and ambient godfather BRIAN ENO has crossed genres, styles and instrumentation.

 BRIAN ENO 1/1 (1978)

 With ‘Music for Airports’, No1 in his Ambient series, the concept had been to create soothing pieces for inducing calm in those who had a fear of flying.
 Unlike ‘Music For Films’ which consisted of short musical fragments, ‘Music For Airports’ comprised of four extended sketches utilising piano, synths and vocal tape loops.
-Very much a product of the studio and the possibilities opened up due to quality improvements of public address systems, ‘1/1’ was a magnificent 17 minute calling card for a musical form that was “ignorable as it is interesting”.
+Very much a product of the studio and the possibilities opened up due to quality improvements of public address systems, ‘1/1’ was a magnificent 17 minute calling card that was “ignorable as it is interesting”.

 JON HASSELL & BRIAN ENO Delta Rain Dream (1979)

 Strangely enigmatic, Hassell’s muted avant garde trumpet playing and use of Prophet 5 processing in partnership with Eno on ‘Delta Rain Dream’ from ‘Fourth World Vol 1 Possible Musics’ provided a backdrop for a type of percussive primitive futurism where it was envisaged what indigenous tribes would have done if a solar powered synthesizer had been dropped in at the beginning of time and become their instrument of choice.
-‘Dream Theory in Malaya: Fourth World Vol 2’ was recorded by Hassell solo and was released in 1981.
+‘Dream Theory in Malaya: Fourth World Vol 2’ was recorded by Hassell solo in 1981.

 HAROLD BUDD & BRIAN ENO First Light (1980)